euyzhz/SatIoT-SIGCOMM/README.md

 ## Overview

-AlphaWAN addresses the decoder contention problem in LoRaWANs, enhancing capacity and coexistence among networks.
-This repository contains the key components, deployment instructions, and evaluation scripts to implement AlphaWAN and reproduce the results presented in our SIGCOMM 2025 paper.
+This repository releases measurement traces collected from an operational LEO satellite IoT network and reproduces the results presented in our SIGCOMM 2026 paper.

-We include setup guides for the **network server**, **gateways**, and **nodes**.
-Operators can follow the example provided to generate and apply optimized channel configurations suitable for their network devices.

 ## Repository Structure